Research Infrastructure Co-investment Fund (RICF)

 - Therapeutic Development.

 The RICF grant application process was open to organisations that:

 - were committed NCRIS funds (for the period 2018–2022) by the Australian Government in its Research Infrastructure Investment Plan for identified priority national research infrastructure projects, and are the established lead agent in the NCRIS 2018 Guidelines for the project or in a collaborative agreement with the lead agent (as explained by the Department of Education and Training ) to deliver the Queensland component of the funded project

-- demonstrated significant leverage (matched or greater) of Australian Government, industry, university sector funds for the proposed project
+- demonstrated significant leverage (matched or greater) of Australian Government, industry or university sector funds for the proposed project

 - were organisations that conducted research in Queensland and included, but were not limited to:

 - research agencies (e.g. statutory authorities)

 - limited companies

 - were registered for GST and had an Australian Business Number

 - proposed a project that addressed at least one of the co-investment areas above and benefited Queensland through alignment with an Advance Queensland Industry Roadmap, or other Queensland Government priority such as from Our Future State – Advancing Queensland's Priorities

 - proposed to spend project related funds in Queensland

 - proposed the acquisition of capital equipment and major systems and/or key expertise and personnel that will lift the competitiveness of existing or planned Queensland NCRIS capabilities

 - had their headquarters and/or a research presence located (or planned to be located) in Queensland.